Trilogy Vitamin C Moisturising Lotion Review

 Review

-Quite moisturizing: Trilogy Vitamin C Moisturising Lotion has a moisturizing rating of 4.8 out of 10.
+According to CreamScan analysis, Trilogy Vitamin C Moisturising Lotion is quite moisturizing, with a moisturizing rating of 4.8 out of 10.

 Is it more humectant or occlusive?
 Rather humectant.
 It has a high humectancy of 6.0 out of 10, entirely due to the substantial concentration of Aloe Barbadensis Leaf Juice (est. ≈4.0%) and Glycerin (est. ≈2.0%), and a moderate occlusivity of 3.6 out of 10, mainly due to the significant content of Prunus Amygdalus Dulcis (Sweet Almond) Oil (est. ≈6.0%).